-The 2017 Vacation Scholarship application system is now open.
+The 2017 Vacation Scholarship application system is now closed.

 The objective of these scholarships is to enable particularly promising students to work during the summer vacation in university departments or research institutes on research projects related to reproduction, fertility and lactation in humans and other animals.